1. Home>

 Alejar in the Subjunctive Future Perfect

 The Subjunctive Future Perfect is used to speak about something that will have happened if a hypothetical situations occurs in the future.
-For example, "hubiere alejado", meaning "I will have moved".
+For example, "hubiere alejado", meaning "I will have moved away".

 In Spanish, the Subjunctive Future Perfect is known as "El Futuro Perfecto de Subjuntivo".